hcabr/google-homepage/README.md

-# google-homepage
-second try on completing the odin project google homepage mockup
+# google homepage

-what will i have accomplished after this mini project? ill be able to compile and use git and the usage of html and css
+3 try on a new html since the last one didnt configure with my css file